jothomas94/monitoring-social-distancing/README.md

 **Steps for basic detection:**

-Yolo weights are not uploadedin repo.
-Run the get-weights.sh script for the first time.
+Yolo weights are not uploaded in the repo.
+Please download weights by running the get_weights.sh script for the first time.

 python yolo.py